 But making real gains on our issues will require our continued engagement on Nov.
 9 and every day thereafter.
 To be effective, that engagement must come both from those who provide clear outside pressure on important social issues and those of us who act as critical friends, always honest in our dealings and ready to work on the inside to press the policy front.

-The latter should not be dismissed as just one of many necessary tactics: Despite pressure I personally received not to participate in the its final report (pdf) because we did, indeed, participate.
+The latter should not be dismissed as just one of many necessary tactics: Despite pressure I personally received not to participate in the President's Task Force on 21st Century Policing, the very call from protesters in Ferguson, Mo., for independent investigations and prosecutors is a recommendation that the task force secured in its final report (pdf) because we did, indeed, participate.
 The Department of Justice’s recent decision to ensure an independent investigation in the killing of Eric Garner in New York City found some of its cover in that very report.
-Though the rate of change is often slow and the process arduous, participation matters in keeping the work moving forward., the very call from protesters in Ferguson, Mo., for independent investigations and prosecutors is a recommendation that the secured in
+Though the rate of change is often slow and the process arduous, participation matters in keeping the work moving forward.

 It is important to remember that the change we seek is vast, extending far beyond policing issues.
 Police violence is the branch of a tree rooted in systemic racism and oppression.
 The goal is to uproot the tree and grow something else in its place.